dohminion/ADLabBuild/README.md

 # ADLabBuild

 The scripts located below are to be used to deploy an lab with a number of AD Security best practices enabled.

+The purpose of doing this would be to learn how to use PowerShell to automate all of these tasks, and take that knowledge and use it within your environments.
+This also creates a more secure AD build that can be used for more challening pen testing.

 I hope to be adding more options, and details over time.

 Note - the early scripts are just basic items that won't be run multiple times, and have minimal comments.
 More complex scripts have more detailed information.
-I will be building out additional error catching and Pester tests for all if time allows.
+I will be building out additional error handling and Pester tests for all if time allows.

 Prerequisites to enable all functions: